keycloak/keycloak-quickstarts/app-authz-rest-employee/README.md

 The `app-authz-rest-employee` quickstart demonstrates how to protect a SpringBoot REST service using Keycloak Authorization Services.

-This quickstartis provides a RESTful API exposing a single endpoint to obtain information about employees.
+This quickstart provides a RESTful API exposing a single endpoint to obtain information about employees.
 Employees can only obtain information about themselves, but access is not granted if trying to obtain information about other employee.

 However, users granted with a role `people-manager` are also allowed to access information about any employee.